6 Erin Street, Richmond

 141 – 145 Brunswick Street, Fitzroy

-In March 2014, the VHRF Committee of Management agreed to offer a grant of $32,000 towards reconstruction of the shop front configuration based on a historical image of the building found at the State Library of Victoria.
+In March 2014, the VHRF Committee of Management agreed to offer a grant of $32,000 towards reconstruction of the c.1899 shop front configuration based on historical evidence.
+A historical image (found at the State Library of Victoria) of the building when it was operating as Pearce’s Great Drapery Warehouse was used as the basis for the reinstatement.
+Trethowan Architects documented and managed the project.
+Ausbuild Constructions were the building contractors for the work.

-The ground floor façade reconstruction has transformed the appearance of the building and considerably enhances the historic streetscape.
+The ground floor façade reconstruction has transformed the appearance of the building, returns it to an earlier appearance and considerably enhances the historic streetscape.